Alibaba leads global equity capital markets treasure hunt

 LONDON/HONG KONG Global equity capital markets returned with a vengeance in 2014 as bankers, investors and companies led a charge that culminated spectacularly in Alibaba, the biggest share listing ever.

-Worldwide equity capital market (ECM) deals, from flotations to rights issues, totalled $678.1 billion (416.87 billiion pounds) in the first nine months of 2014, a quarter more than the same period of 2013 and the highest since 2007, according to Thomson Reuters data.
+Worldwide equity capital market (ECM) deals, from flotations to rights issues, totalled $678.1 billion in the first nine months of 2014, a quarter more than the same period of 2013 and the highest since 2007, according to Thomson Reuters data.

 Companies around the world cashed in on strong investor demand and European deals jumped by more than half, hitting the highest level since records began in 1980.